Blog Publishing: The Infrastructure Playbook for Agencies

 Where Meshline fits

 Meshline is not another automation tool layered on top of a fragmented stack.
 It is an autonomous operations layer built to run blog publishing from trigger to outcome with visibility, ownership, and control.
-Explain concrete workflow behavior, visibility, ownership, and operating control.
+Use this operating map to connect briefs, review gates, publishing owners, exception paths, and reporting checks before the blog workflow reaches production.

 Final takeaway